Commercial Sublease AgreementsJuly 28, 2019

 Naturally, the agreement should specify whether and how the tenant will share the space with the subtenant.
 Shared-space rules should cover conference rooms, break rooms, lobby space, storage rooms, bathrooms, hallways, stairwells, interview rooms, etc. Furthermore, the rules should specify responsibilities for maintaining and cleaning shared spaces, and how to reserve shared rooms.

 The sublease should describe access, maintenance and rental charges for shared equipment, such as printers and copy machines.
 Naturally, the sublease should set out any parking arrangements, especially when parking space is tight.
 Conveniently, you can find examples of free sample CLAs online or purchase one for a modest fee.
 You should have your lawyer review any sample commercial sublease agreement you use.
 Additionally, you can create commercial sublease agreements by state.

 Beyond the basics, the commercial sublease agreement should specify any items that the landlord requires before giving consent.
 Therefore, the remainder of this article addresses landlord requirements for a commercial sublease agreement.

 Considerations for Landlords

-Landlords should take the opportunity to approve a landlord sublease consent form to shape the commercial sublease agreement.
+Landlords should take the opportunity to approve a landlord sublease consent form to shape the CLA.
 This is an effective way for landlords to protect their rights.
 Naturally, as the landlord, you should consider which of the following items must appear in a commercial sublease agreement.

 Notification and Permission

 Even a simple commercial lease agreement should require that the tenant notify you about an intended sublet.
-Furthermore, whether you use a simple commercial lease agreement or even a more complex and detailed one, it should give you consent rights.
+Furthermore, whether you use a simple commercial lease agreement or even a detailed commercial sublease agreement, it should give you consent rights.
 Naturally, you will require detailed information, including:

 - Who is the subtenant and what is its financial condition?